-Both you and your partner must agree to separate your cover in this way.
-We'll need confirmation that your mortgage has been rearranged - this can be either a written confirmation from the lender, or a copy of the new loan offer.
-Your new cover must begin within six months of rearranging your mortgage or taking a new one out, whichever you choose to do.
+Both you and the other person covered must agree to separate your cover in this way.
+We'll need either:

+- confirmation that your mortgage has been rearranged - this can be either a written confirmation from the lender, or - a copy of the new loan offer, or - evidence of separate financial liabilities for inheritance tax planning.

+Your new cover must begin within six months of rearranging your mortgage, taking a new one out or from the date you separated if your life cover was taken out for inheritance planning.